How do you inspire and empower clients to find “what’s next” for their organizations?

 I help clients to get a lot more curious about their customers, and I help them turn insights into innovation.
 There’s a lot of opportunities for value creation hidden in the customer’s experience, and most companies don’t prioritize asking the right questions to uncover those opportunities.

 What’s your story?

-I am also the author of the New York Times Bestseller All In Startup, a novel outlining lessons for launching a successful business.
-The book has been used in over 70 colleges to teach innovation and entrepreneurship.
+I am also the author of the New York Times bestseller All In Startup, a novel outlining lessons for launching a successful business.
+The book has been used in more than 70 colleges to teach innovation and entrepreneurship.

 Diana in 30 seconds: blue ESTJ sushi meghan trainor never eat alone a long kiss goodnight physical feats JD from georgetown guitar iphone ewing kauffman passionate creative funny curious loyal tore my oblique muscle holding a plank for 11.5 minutes NY times best-selling author son true refugee from the soviet union at the age of 8 lawyer if you want better results ask better questions